-1. We won't understand everything.
+1. We won't understand everything in life.

 2. Not everything has a logical cause and effect.